jwulf/joshwulf.com/content/blog/2020/02/refining-method-signature.md

 And to think:

- **All that code could have been avoided by using an object parameter for a method that takes more than one parameter**
+ **All that code could have been avoided by using an object parameter for a method that takes more than one parameter**.

 /_makes note_.